B1003 Engine Trouble Code

 B1003 OBD-II Diagnostic Body (B) Trouble Code DescriptionB1003 engine trouble code is about Exhaust Gas Recirculation Sensor B Circuit High.

-Reason For B1003 CodeThe reason of B1003 OBD-II Engine Trouble Code is Ambient Air Temperature Sensor Circuit Low.
+Main reason For B1003 CodeThe reason of B1003 OBD-II Engine Trouble Code is Ambient Air Temperature Sensor Circuit Low.

 B1003 DTCs may also be triggered by faults earlier down the line.
 For example, a dirty MAF sensor might be causing the car to overcompensate in its fuel-trim adjustments.
 As a result, oxygen sensors are likely to report fuel mixture problems.